 Week 11–12: Institutionalize

 Every organization has immune responses to change.
-Here's how to overcome them:
+Here's how to overcome the three most common objections:

 Response: "We're enhancing, not replacing.
 Every validation rule, every flow, every report continues to work—they just work better."